Rhythm of Love (Kylie Minogue album): Critical reception

 Rhythm of Love was met with generally positive reviews from music critics, being complimented as her best work with SAW.
 Chris True of AllMusic considered it to be a more accomplished album than either of Minogue's previous two releases, benefitting from the songwriting, production, and her confident vocals.
-Writing for Digital Spy, Nick Levine labeled the album as Minogue's best work despite its unevenness towards the end.
+Writing for Digital Spy, Nick Levine labelled the album as Minogue's best work despite its unevenness towards the end.
 Mark was impressed by the album's catchy and memorable material, praising "Step Back in Time" and "Better the Devil You Know" as two of the singer's finest singles.

 Sweeney said the album is superior than Minogue's first releases by letting her charisma and vocal shine.
 He commended the producers for "[taking] a big step in the right direction".
-By contrast, Harrison criticized her collaborations with other producers as useless but noted there were steps to "reposition [Minogue] in the teen pop queen market".
+By contrast, Harrison criticised her collaborations with other producers as useless but noted there were steps to "reposition [Minogue] in the teen pop queen market".
 It was one of three of Minogue's studio albums to receive a four-star rating from British writer Colin Larkin in the Encyclopedia of Popular Music (2011) beside Light Years (2000) and Fever (2001), with him classifying it as "high standard".

 In retrospect, Rhythm of Love is considered to be a turning point in Minogue's career.
 Ian Wade and Oliver Hurley from Classic Pop wrote the album flexes her compositional skills and hailed it "an underrated classic that richly deserves its due".
 In 2018, Sal Cinquemani of Slant Magazine selected the album as Minogue's strongest during the PWL era due to the choice of singles, and said the producers put Minogue "somewhere near, if not in, the same league as her female chart rivals for the first time".
 Ernest Macias from Entertainment Weekly said in 2018 that the album showcases Minogue, for the first time, as a "pop icon, propelled by her angelic vocals, sensual music videos, chic fashion, and distinct dance sound".
 Similarly, while reviewing the album on its 30th anniversary, Albumism's Quentin Harrison deemed it a "vibrant and colorful portrait of a young woman just starting to discover her creative voice", as well as a major advancement for her sound and look.